Western Animation: Scooby-Doo on Zombie Island

-- Family-Unfriendly Death: They disintegrate horrifically—it's worse than vampires, as you can actually see bone fragments.
+- Family-Unfriendly Death: Simone, Lena and Jacques after they miss their deadline for feeding on souls.
+They disintegrate horrifically—it's worse than vampires, as you can actually see bone fragments.

 - In the flashback, when the pirates force the villagers into alligator infested waters...their deaths occur offscreen, but you still hear the screams and other horrible sounds, as the camera shows the horrified faces of the two girls that survived because they hid behind a tree.